All Velvet Sky flights have been suspended until March 5, the low-cost airline said on Monday.

 “The suspension will allow the company time to reconstitute its board, and balance sheet, and realign its short-term strategy.
 It will also allow the company time to properly resolve disputes with certain suppliers.”

 Velvet Sky spokesperson Gary Webb said at the time there was a dispute with a service provider.
+The airline was busy changing service providers, and the matter had not been concluded in time to allow flights to get off the ground.

 After delays on Friday morning, flights were scheduled to continue around 2pm, and continued until about noon on Monday, Webb said.